RaulMoldes/RaulMoldes/README.md

 ### Hi there, I am an engineer Specializing in Data Science and Data Engineering 👋

 I'm passionate about the intersection of software and data.
-I love to explore and implement various technologies.
 My main area of interest is Data Science and Data Engineering but I also enjoy collaborating in software development projects.
 Currently, I am learning Spring Framework.
 Here are some of the main languages and frameworks I like to use:

 ## Main Languages 🚀
 | Java | C# | Python | Scala | R | SQL |